 - Listening to their views

-- Encourage them to achieve
+- Encouraging children to achieve

-- Raise their self-confidence
+- Raising self-confidence

 - Encourage them to be more self-sufficient